nemanja899/Favorita-Supermarket-Forecasting--Time-series/README.md

 UpGini was used for external data.

-Have add PDF sample report in Serbian Language.
+Have added PDF sample report in Serbian Language.